 GeneCards Summary for CCL14 Gene

 CCL14 (C-C Motif Chemokine Ligand 14) is a Protein Coding gene.
-Among its related pathways are ERK Signaling and Integrin Pathway.
+Among its related pathways are Chemokine Signaling and PEDF Induced Signaling.
 GO annotations related to this gene include chemokine activity.
 An important paralog of this gene is CCL15.